nathan-osman/sitemon/README.md

 - No external dependencies (uses SQLite internally)
 - Maintains a list of recent issues for each monitored site
 - Monitored sites can be marked public or private (access only to logged in users)
+- Notifications can be delivered via Firebase Cloud Messaging

 #### Screenshots